leofdantas/QAPS/README.md

 #### How to get it
 - Access it online
 #### Flow
-Connect to Zotero and find gaps in literature
+Connect to Zotero and find gaps in the literature
 ## PDF Expert
 https://pdfexpert.com/
 #### What is it